Porgramming-Hero-web-course/batch-4-assignment-1-AsifMohammedSifat/README.md

   }
 }
 ```
+Here, we are checking if the input object has a car property.
+If the input is of type rich, it will have the car property, so we set people.car = true.
+If the input is of type poor, it will have the taxi property, so we set people.taxi = true.
+This way, we ensure the correct property is accessed based on the type of the object.

 # 3. instanceof Type Guard:
 This checks if an object is an instance of a particular class.